 EXPERT | Catherine Pearlman, Ph.D., LCSW

-Teens and parents cohabitate, but they are often on very different planes.
+Teenagers and parents cohabitate, but they are often on very different planes.
 Jennifer and Sarah’s struggle is a common one.
-With a few adjustments, this situation could be greatly improved.
+With a few adjustments, this parent-teenager relationship could be greatly improved.

 5 Ways to Improve the Situation: